Maintaining F-1 Status

 - Current U.S. residential address has been updated using the SEVIS Address Update*.

 * The Registrar’s Office also requires that students complete an address update.
 This is a separate update from the SEVIS address update.
 International students are required to complete both.

 Click here.
 Complete the form.

-You will need: your residential address in Kirksville, a phone number, and your SEVIS number.
-This is the number that is above the barcode on your I-20 (right hand corner), or in the top portion of your DS-2019.
-It only takes about five minutes to complete.
+You will need your residential address in Kirksville, a phone number, and your SEVIS ID number.
+This number is on the first page of your I-20 above your name and begins with an “N”.
+For J-1 students, the number is in the top portion of the DS-2019.

-IMPORTANT: if you have problems with the form, make sure you contact the CIS at email@example.com immediately!
+IMPORTANT: If you have problems with the form, please contact the CIS at firstname.lastname@example.org immediately!

 When do I have to register in SEVIS?

 Immigration regulations require that all F-1 and J-1 students complete their SEVIS Address Update within 30 days of the beginning of classes.
 Students who fail to do this will be subject to automatic termination of their SEVIS records and required to leave the United States.

 Can my friend do this for me?